Finnish Socialist Federation: Early Finnish socialist newspapers in America

 Finnish immigration to the United States was linked to two factors: growing repression of Finnish national autonomy in Tsarist Russia and the need for immigrant labor for the rapidly expanding economy of the United States.
-Immigrant recruiters were dispatched to Europe to entice people to come to America, where available land was comparatively bountiful and the promises for employment rosey.
+Immigrant recruiters were dispatched to Europe to entice people to come to America, where available land was comparatively bountiful and the promises for employment rose.
 Recruiters were especially active in the Central and Northern European countries.
 The peak year for Finnish immigration to America was 1902, when 23,152 Finns came to America.
 The total number of Finns in America by 1920 was estimated at 400,000 — a figure which included the American-born children of immigrants.
 A primary reason for this immigration spike was the Russian Conscription Law of 1901, which provided for the drafting of Finns into the Tsarist army, to which there was massive popular resistance.

 In the 1890s, Finnish immigrants in Boston and New York formed the first workingmen's benevolent associations, the Saima Aid Society and the Imatra Society, dedicated to educational and fraternal needs.
 Explicitly socialist propaganda among the Finns dates back to 1899, when a number of independent local organizations emerged, primarily in the Eastern and Midwestern states.
 Only a fraction of these Finnish clubs were in any way connected with the organized socialist political movement.
 There was some limited effort made to join with the English-speaking movement, however, with a Finnish branch from Rockford, Massachusetts joining the Social Democratic Party of America on August 24, 1899.